rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/gpu.md

 Note that users **can requested only a number of entire GPUs, and NOT a subset of specific GPU resource**.
 For example, user can requst 1, 2 or more of entire the GPU(s), but cannot request 1 GPU with specific amount of `GPU cores` or `GPU memory`.
 The selection of individual resources is possible on newer GPUs that support [MIG](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html) feature.
 This feature is available only on newer types, like A30 and A100, but not on our A40.

-## Example 1: Submitting a simple job
+## Examples 1 and 2: Submitting a batch and an interactive job

-The example of submitting the `gpu_test.sbatch`, that is requesting 2 GPU devices and a command to print the information of allocated GPU devices:
+The example 1 is showing how to submit the `gpu_test.sbatch` file, requesting 2 GPU devices and executing command that prints the information of allocated GPU devices:

 ```bash
     $ cat gpu_test.sbatch